claracurrier/YFtestBattle/README.md

 # YFtestBattle
-Just the battle portion of a game yeee
+Just the battle portion of a game

 Controls are: